 Mattea Kramer

-Mattea Kramer is a Jewish American writer.
-She writes about drugs, truth and reconciliation, power and powerlessness, and the voice in your head.
+Mattea Kramer is an American writer.
+She writes about drugs, power and powerlessness, and the voice in your head.
 She's been published in The Guardian, The Nation, Mother Jones, Guernica, and The Washington Post, and she has appeared on MSNBC and on radio stations across the country.
-She is at work on a novel called G City.
+Her first novel The Untended will be published in May 2025.

 Photo by Cara Totman